Kathy Schick, co-Director

 Nick received his Ph.D. in 1982 from The University of California at Berkeley.
 His research interests include African prehistory, palaeolithic studies, the evolution of human intelligence, lithic technology, experimental archaeology, microscopic approaches to archaeology, zooarchaeology, ethnoarchaeology, and primate studies.
 He is currently involved in experimental investigations of stone tool-making and tool-using behaviors of modern African apes and of the manufacture and use of early Palaeolithic tools.
 He was elected as a Fellow of the American Association for the Advancement of Science in 2004.

 Reina received a B.A. in Anthropology at U. C. Berkeley.
-She then earned a teaching license in the graduate program, and has taught public school students in grades K-8 in Pennsylvania, Virginia, and Indiana.
+She then earned her teaching credentials in the graduate program, and has taught public school students in grades K-8 in Pennsylvania, Virginia, and Indiana.
 She joined the Stone Age Institute in 2010, and has been involved with the Institute's education and outreach projects.

 Jackson, originally from Tanzania, received his Ph.D. from Rutgers University.
 He is currently Principal Curator at the Museum of National Natural History, Arusha, Tanzania.
 He joined the Indiana University Department of Geology and the Stone Age Institute in 2011.
 His research interests include evolution of human behavior, hominid paleoecology, landscape archaeology, animal behavior, wildlife ecology, and research and conservation of museum collections.